BotYue/ELE-292-Lab-SU/Lab 1 Basic Lab Skills/README.md

 - Item 2-a, 2-b, 2-c (2+2+4)
 - Conclusion (3)

 For Lab 1 report, You can request a **re-submit & re-grade** within 7 days after grades are posted.
-Email the instructor, Yue Cao, to submit your request.
+Email the grader, to submit your request.

 ---
 #### Notes on Conclusion Writing